 top of page

-Commentaries on the Fundamental Principles of Parabhairavayoga (Part 1)
+Short commentary on the Foundational Principles of Parabhairavayoga (Part 1)

 Parabhairavayogasaṁsthāpanapracodanalaghuvṛttiḥ